vikstrous/personal-mailserver/README.md

 -----

 - If you don't already have an ansible project, look at the example directory and follow the instructions in the README.md there.
-- If you already have an ansible project set up, clone git@github.com:vikstrous/personal-mailserver.git into it and then look at the README.md in the example directory.
+- If you already have an ansible project set up, clone git@github.com:vikstrous/personal-mailserver.git into your roles directory and then look at the README.md in the example directory.

 Connecting to your server
 -------------------------